flaviut/flaviut.github.io/_posts/2018-06-02-tiled-textures-wavelet-decompose.md

 this filter [than removing blemishes][rm-blemish].

 [^1]: I tried JPEG first, but the artifacts were unacceptable, and for the stuff we'll be doing here we need the full 32-bit channels.
-[^2]: GIMP actually looks, and is way faster than last time I used it.
+[^2]: GIMP looks amazing now, and is way faster than last time I used it.
 [rm-blemish]: http://registry.gimp.org/node/11742